snehabarman04/Sign-Language-Detection-Model/README.md

 # Sign-Language-Detection-Model
 Developed a real-time sign language detection model leveraging MediaPipe for precise hand landmark detection, and trained a Convolutional Neural Network (CNN) with a softmax activation function to accurately recognize hand signs.
 The model utilizes OpenCV's VideoCapture feature to detect and interpret user signs live through a webcam.

+The training process involved creating a comprehensive dataset of around 900 images, for each of the 26 letters of the English Alphabet, annotated with the corresponding hand landmark coordinates using MediaPipe.
+The CNN was then trained on this dataset to learn the intricate patterns associated with each sign.

+To enable real-time detection, the model integrates OpenCV's VideoCapture feature.
+This component captures live video feed from a webcam, processes each frame to extract hand landmarks using MediaPipe, and then uses the trained CNN to predict the sign being made by the user.
+The system is optimized to ensure low latency, providing immediate feedback and recognition of hand gestures.
+This project showcases the effective use of machine learning and computer vision techniques to bridge communication gaps for individuals using sign language.